 Different colleges may integrate faith and religion into their campuses differently.
-For example, some colleges may have a daily prayer session before class commences, others may conduct Bible studies in the residence halls once a week, and still others may have mandatory courses on religion and faith.
+For example, some colleges may have a daily prayer session before class commences.
+Others may conduct Bible studies in the residence halls once a week.
+Still, others may have mandatory courses on religion and faith.

 Pro: It Fosters a Strong Feeling of Belonging

 Being surrounded by people who share your faith and value system can be very comforting.
-It gives people something in common, and can create a community-feel that’s harder to replicate at larger, secular colleges.
-Some faith-based colleges require students to be part of a certain denomination, other schools don’t actually require the students to be religious at all, but still maintain a certain faith at the school’s core.
+It gives people something in common and can create a community feel that’s hard to replicate at larger, secular colleges.
+Some faith-based colleges require students to be part of a certain denomination, other schools don’t actually require the students to be religious at all, but still, maintain a certain faith at the school’s core.

 Pro: It Can Offer a Better Learning Environment